* Italy's five year debt costs highest since Oct 2012

 But with aggressive easing by the BOJ widely expected, there

-is a risk that it could fall short and then the yen could
+is a risk that it could fall short and that could see the yen

 recover some lost ground.